 In October 2016, Zoe and Julian would list the home for $2,395,000 CDN (Property taxes: $9830.14 CDN), and sell it within five days for $2,300,000 CDN.
 The home did undergo a small change during its ownership with the addition of another bathroom.
 The lot size, due to its irregular shape comes in dimensions of 53.83 feet by 10.82 feet by 134.08 feet.

 It appears Zoe did get her to wish as the couple purchased a condo property in Aventura, Florida.

 The Annex Neighborhood

 The Annex house is located near the intersection of Spadina Avenue and Harbord Street.
-The neighborhood has changed over decades but nearby areas include the hip Kensington Market, Seaton Village, Palmerston and the Annex.
-The home is within walking distance of transit systems, dog park and other green spaces, caffeine and a diverse food options from Korean to other choices.
+The neighborhood has changed over decades but nearby areas include the hip Kensington Market, Seaton Village, Palmerston, and the Annex.
+The home is within walking distance of transit systems, dog parks and other green spaces, caffeine, and diverse food options from Korean to other choices.

 The New Annex Coach House